 Top five things we learnt driving a hybrid every day

 Hybrids have truly taken off in popularity recently thanks to their eco credentials and low running costs.
-What’s more, with stricter salary sacrifice and company car tax tariffs for more polluting cars coming into play next year, it looks like they’ll be more a common sight on the roads than ever.
+What’s more, with updated salary sacrifice rules and new VED charges in place, it looks like they’ll be more a common sight on the roads than ever.

 Per Month, EXC VAT

 Both claim to be capable of fantastic economy while producing minimal emissions, so we took them for a drive to find out what they are like to live with.

 Here’s five things we learnt from our week with some hybrids…

 We put our hybrids to work tackling the dreaded daily commute.
 Ours involved around 20 miles of motorway driving and 10 miles of in town traffic and, I’m sure we don’t need to say much more: commuting at peak times can be a living hell, particularly if it involves the clogged artery that is the A6.

 But sitting in traffic is really where hybrids come into their own.
 Instead of sat idly burning fuel if anything, mpg increases.
 Thanks to an electric motor doing the work at low speeds, it’s a joy to see average fuel consumption go up instead of down as you crawl along.